jay-g-mehta/reconn/README.md

 # RECONN
-RECONN (short for reconnaissance) is a surveying/observatory tool of VM instance boot stages.
+RECONN (short for reconnaissance) is a surveying/observatory tool on a given file.
+It monitors file continuously to look out for defined patterns.

-RECONN will REad CONtinuosly console.log file of a VM instance, as the contents are written to it.
+RECONN will REad CONtinuously a file, as and when the contents are written to it, by another process(es).
+For defined set of regular expressions, RECONN tool will log for every match.

+This is useful for to monitor any log file for a set of events.

 ## Download, Setup and Installing RECONN
 ```